GLASS

 Middletown Arts Center offers art education in Painting, Drawing, Glass, Ceramics, Photography, Fiber, Enameling, Metalworking and more.
 The talented MAC instructors help hundreds of students each year to develop their artistic skill.
 Our annual exhibition showcases the best of the best of our students' work.

-Pictured: 2023 Best of Show, Student Peggy Hostetter
+Pictured: 2024 Best of Show, Mist on the Marsh, Student Linda Wallace

 Annual Photography + Digital Art Exhibition